tenpaMk2/tauri-sd-image-viewer2/README.md

 # TODO

+- Add custom icons for SD tags
+- SD tag filtering
+- Auto-reload in Grid view
-- Grid view support
+- Prioritized thumbnail & metadata loading in Grid view
-  - Focus on viewed image when returning from single view to grid view
+- Start thumbnail creation from Viewer
 - Check and discard unnecessary thumbnails when directory is updated
 - JPEG and WebP support
-- FIXME: Icon is hard to see in Light mode
 - Start auto navigation with `l` (Last)
-- Try thumbnail creation speed with png crate's `fdeflate`